rajanpupa/FrontEndWorkspace/001_angular_yo_grunt/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.

+This project just has the front end technologies only(ie no nodejs or any serverside scripts)

 ## Build & development

 Run `grunt` for building and `grunt serve` for preview.